 “My spirit rejoices in God my savior”

 This is not a superficial joy but is written against the whole canvas of the world’s pain.
 It is messianic joy, paschal joy, aware of the struggle unto death yet hopeful that the great “nevertheless” of God leads to life.
 In the midst of suffering and turmoil, the sense of divine presence in compassionate care offers strength. leading one to be glad that God is great.
-Mary magnifies God her savior, which in Elizabethan English means to celebrate the greatness or to sing and dance in praise of the goodness of someone wonderful.
+Mary magnifies God her savior, which in Elizabethan English means to to celebrate the greatness, or to sing and dance in praise of the goodness of someone wonderful.
 Her soul and her spirit do this, her whole self, her whole being, with body, mind and strength.
 Hers are not the words of half-hearted appreciation.
 She is caught up and feels herself lifted up into God’s good and gracious will.
 With a foretaste of eschatological delight, she breaks forth into praise and singing.